qazirashid/kawish/website/specifications/Basic_requirements.md

 #### BR 15:
 The website should be mobile friendly.
 The layout should be adopted depending on the device in use.
 See Twitter Bootstrap javascript library for example.
 [S: Qazi]

 #### BR 16:

-#### BR 16:
 The hosted content (videos) will be playable in all major browsers (IE, Safari, Chrome, Firefox).
-It is suggested that played preferrably using HTML5 video.
+[Suggestion] It is suggested that played preferrably using HTML5 video.
 Flash will be used only when HTML5 video is not available.[S: Qazi]

+#### BR 17:
+Visitors should be able to download website content to their computers.
+[S: Qazi]

-#### BR 17
+#### BR 18:
+The videos when downloaded should be easily playable without the need of new encoder.
+The downloaded video should be playable on major platforms with additional installation of software.

 [Suggestion] The vidoes uploaded by the contributors will be converted to .webm encoding.
  Alternate formats can be .ogg or other more suitable ones [S: Qazi]

-#### BR 18:
-Visitors should be able to download website content to their computers.
-[S: Qazi]

 #### BR 19:
-Visitors should be able to leave feedback about their experience.
-No message should be popped for feedback.
+Visitors should be able leave feedback about their experience using a simple to use interface.
 The visitor should choose to leave back and not be asked to do so.
 [S: Qazi]

+#### BR20
+The website will not open any popup windows unless specifically required in the design.

-#### BR 20:
+#### BR 21:
-Visitors should be able to suggest links to content hosted on other sites.
+Visitors should have a simple interface to suggest links to content hosted on other sites.
 [S: Qazi]

 #### BR 21:
 Teachers must sign up and then log in to uplaod content.
 No content uploads are allowed by other visitors.
 [S: Qazi]

 #### BR 22:
+The website should feel responsive to the user.
+The user should not wait more than 2 seconds after clicking.
+[S: Qazi]

+#### BR 23:
+In case the website hosts videos, the steaming video encoding should be such that it minimizes the bandwidth use.
+[S: Qazi]

+#### BR ***:
 Admins should be able to reject/delete a specific piece of content if it violates a clearly defined rule in the rules document.
 The teacher/uploader should be informed about the specific reason for rejection of a specific piece of content.[S: Qazi]